Today Tonight: Mercedes Corby

 In 2007, Today Tonight ran a story on Mercedes Corby, sister of convicted drug trafficker Schapelle Corby.
 Mercedes' friend, Jodi Power, claimed Mercedes was a drug trafficker as well.
 Mercedes sued Seven for defamation, and in May 2008 a NSW Supreme Court jury decided in her favor, resulting in a settlement the next day of an undisclosed sum.
 Earlier, on 14 March 2007, Coren admitted in an interview with The Daily Telegraph that a private investigator hired by Seven lied about being an official to set up Mercedes.

 Karl Stefanovic's alleged drinking controversy

 On 7 May 2009, Today Tonight broadcast a segment on Today co-host Karl Stefanovic, alleging he was drunk on air during the post-Logies edition of Today.
-It reported the rumor Stefanovic was taken off air for more than two days following the incident.
+It reported the rumour Stefanovic was taken off air for more than two days following the incident.
 Nine said the claims were "desperate nonsense" and "wilfully false".
 Nine spokesman David Hurley said Stefanovic was tired, not drunk; that the reason he did not appear on Today was due to a prior engagement to appear on 60 Minutes; and that claims of Stefanovic being taken off air were a "pure invention of Channel Seven".